Sart Kalmyk language: History

 Sart Kalmyk emerged as a distinct variety after its speakers separated from a larger Oirat-speaking community in today's Xinjiang around 1864 and moved to the shores of Lake Issyk-Kul.
 Since then, the language has been developing in isolation from other Mongolic varieties and in intense contact with Kyrgyz, a Turkic language.
 Recent research shows a significant influence of Kyrgyz morphology, phonology and lexicon on Sart Kalmyk.

 Language situation

 Sart Kalmyk is a severely threatened language.
 Its domains of use are largely confined to informal communication between the elderly in rural areas.
 Virtually all speakers are trilingual, having a good command of Kyrgyz and Russian in addition to their ethnic language.
 Younger members of the ethnic community often speak little to no Sart Kalmyk.

-Script
+Orthography

 Historically, Sart Kalmyk was written with the Clear script and, occasionally, a local version of the Arabic script.
 Both scripts have fallen out of use by the early 1940s.
 In 1934, a short-lived Latin alphabet-based orthography was introduced.
-Today, Sart Kalmyk is seldom used in writing, but when it is written, the Kalmyk version of Cyrillic is employed.
+Today, Sart Kalmyk is rarely used in writing, but when it is written, the Kalmyk version of Cyrillic is employed.